Air Arabia lays off more staff due to COVID-19 impact

 Air Arabia, the only listed carrier in the United Arab Emirates, has made further job cuts due to the business impact of COVID-19, a spokesman said on Wednesday.

-The Sharjah-based airline, which has about 2,000 employees, did not say how many employees had been affected by the latest cuts.
+The Sharjah-based airline, which has about 2,000 employees, did not say how many employees had been affected.
 It laid off 57 employees in May.
+The latest job cuts were a "last alternative" after the airline took a series of steps in past months to protect jobs, the spokesman said, without elaborating.

+Air Arabia, like other airlines in the UAE, has operated few, limited services since grounding passenger flights in March.
+It is not clear when normal operations will resume.

+Air Arabia's profit fell by 45% in the first quarter, which the airline blamed on the coronavirus pandemic which has crushed global travel demand.
+Air Arabia also operates out of UAE's Ras Al Khaimah emirate and has bases in Egypt and Morocco.

 - READ MORE ON: